JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 Registry (OCIR), and deployes to OCI Functions.

-## Libraries
+### Libraries

-I extended the file `requirements.txt` with Python.
+In the next step I extended the file `requirements.txt` with list of required Python libraries.
 This file must contain not just `fdk` with Fn Project function development kit for Python, but also `oci` module, which contains OCI Python SDK.
 Note that other standard modules like `io` or `logging` are included by default and do not have to be listed.

 ```
 fdk>=0.1.48